examachine/pisi/README.md

 build, install, upgrade, remove, and search packages, install packages from sources as in Gentoo distribution with an equivalent emerge command.

-You may find extra tools in scripts directory:
+You may find extra tools in the scripts directory:

 ~~~~
 $ ls -G scripts